 "I knew it would not be the same when this was over.
-It started with one wish for a coat and turned into so much more." -Jada Jones: Dancing Queen
+It started with one wish for a coat

 After reading Jada Jones: Dancing Queen (Penguin) and another book such as Each Kindness by Jacqueline Woodson and illustrated by E.B.
 Lewis (Penguin), ask readers to work individually or in groups to write down ideas for kindness and change.
 Make those ideas anonymous just like a suggestion box.
 Display or read the suggestions aloud.
 Divide the ideas into random acts of kindness (things an individual can do) or team acts of kindness (acts that will take a team, classroom, or whole community).
 What community change can grow from their idea?